Case Study Reveals Impacts of Sea Level Rise on Airport Runway

 top of the photo.

-Damages to Tuvalu’s airport infrastructure can significantly affect the community’s economic and social aspects; thus, the airport must remain functional and operational.
+Tuvalu’s airport infrastructure damage can significantly affect the community’s economic and social aspects; thus, the airport must remain functional and operational.

 In his case study, “Implications of Sea Level Rise on Coastal Pavement Infrastructure for the Funafuti Airport Runway,” Dr. Henning investigates these impacts on Funafuti’s runway and airport apron.
-Some of his observations include heaving on the runway’s surface and surface depression, cracks and holes in the pavement.
+Some of his observations include heaving on the runway’s surface and surface depression, as well as cracks and holes in the pavement.

 Case study objectives